How Much Does an In-Law Suite Cost?

 General Contractors

 You can hire local addition and remodeling contractors for many parts of the process, such as building the structure, painting the interior and exterior, laying floors, and installing windows.
 You’ll typically have a general contractor oversee the entire project, which costs 10% to 20% of the total.
-Additional workers who build, install, and paint cost about $100 to $300 per laborer, per day.
+Additional workers who build, install, and paint cost about $300 to $500 per laborer per day.

 An in-law suite is similar to an apartment or tiny home, meaning you need many materials to build this structure inside and out.
-You’ll need everything from wall support beams to new floors to bathroom fixtures and kitchen stoves.
 The material costs to build an addition will vary depending on your design choices.

 Benefits of Adding an In-Law Suite